olanikeowo/LITA_CAPSTONE_SALES_PERFORMANCE_PROJECT/README.md

   - For Data Visualization
   - Creating Key Performance Indicators(KPIs)
   - Using DAX Function to perform basic measures
+  - Github for portfolio building.
  ---
  ### DATA CLEANING AND PREPARATION
   In the initial of the Data cleaning and preparation, the following actions were performed;
    - Data loading and inspection
-   - Using Excel function to calculate the Total Sales
+   - Using Excel function to calculate the Total Sales on sales Data and also Average subcription duration on customer Data.
    - Data cleaning and formatting.
 ---
 ###  EXPLORATORY DATA ANALYSIS